Wholesale: Products & Services

 Terms and Conditions

 In an MTE, you must first determine who owns and controls the IW.
-If Qwest owns and controls the IW then you will need to establish an MTE-POI and order the appropriate Sub-Loop which will include the NID.
+If CenturyLink owns and controls the IW then you will need to establish an MTE-POI and order the appropriate Sub-Loop which will include the NID.

 If the building owner or end user customer owns and controls the IW then the following provisions which will include the NID.